ECU Flash Tune by 2 Wheel DynoWorks (2WDW)

 Ride Review May 09, 2024

-For a dyno graph & overview of the results of each stage of their mail-in ECU flash tunes for the Tenere 700 see the info below from their website...run 13 would be closest to my setup.
+For a dyno graph & overview of the results of each stage of their mail-in ECU flash tunes for the Tenere 700 see the 2WDW info near the bottom of this blog from their website...run 13 would be closest to my setup.
 I found the information helpful in determining which intake & exhaust mods I wanted to make.

 - 21.9 km/l or 61.8 UK mpg or 51.5 US mpg